gameeapp/gamee-js-construct/README.md

 - Game Save

   - Mandatory
-    - **Json to store** The json you want to store in gamee servers, it must be a string
+    - **Json to store** The json you want to store in Gamee servers, it must be a string.
   - Optional
-    - **Share Score** When you save the Game State, you can set the Share Score option to True, It will trigger a screen asking player to share the progress with his actual score.
+    - **Share Score** When you save the Game State, you can set the Share Score option to True.
+It will trigger a screen asking the player to share the progress with his actual score.
 The game must be paused during this process.
 The game continues when it receives a resume message

 - Update Score
   - Mandatory
     - **Score** The Player score
   - Optional
-    - **Ghost Sign** if this is set to true, it will update the Ghost Score, if the game is in Ghost mode
+    - **Ghost Sign** if it is set to true, it will update the Ghost Score, if the game is in Ghost mode

 ### Ads